livarb/vefa-portal/content/ehf/announcement/2015-07-01-introduction-of-a-new-validator.md

 As part of introducing a new validator will current validator no longer be supported.

-Here is the schedule Difi will follow:
+This is the schedule Difi will follow:

 * June 1st, 2015: [An early version](http://vefa.difi.no/validator2/) was made available for testing.
 * August 1st, 2015: Code for the validator will be available as [open source on Github](https://github.com/difi/vefa-validator).